 This plant may not be sold as an ornamental, but it should be.
 The blue green color is gorgeous during the Spring.
 And the late Summer bloom is very pretty too.
 As stated in the intro, when this plant sways in the breeze it is almost hypnotizing.

 So, you can use this plant as a border, in a wildflower garden, or as an individual accent in a flowerbed.
-Just make sure you give it some room per our reference table (bottom of this article) in a flowerbed.
+Just make sure you give it some room per our reference table in a flowerbed.
 We have several specimens in our backyard micro-prairie.
 These grasses help provide support for other species that can droop over under their own weight.
 You can learn how to make your own small prairie by clicking below.
 It really is a great way to bring on the wildlife!

 Fauna